• Skip to primary navigation

 Day #1

-• Soak the raisins and orange zest in the orange juice and vanilla extract.
+• Place raisins and orange zest in a small bowl.
+Add orange juice and vanilla, Stir to combine.
 Set aside.

-• In a saucepan combine milk and butter.
-Heat over medium-heat until the butter is melted.
+• In a saucepan, combine milk and butter.
+Heat over medium-heat until butter is melted.
 Set aside to cool for 5 minutes.

 • Add the yeast/water mixture, eggs and milk/butter mixture to the mixer bowl.
 Turn mixer on low speed and mix for 2 minutes (note: it should be a soft ball of dough - not sticky).